Major Groups and other Stakeholders: Outcome of the 2019 High Level Political Forum

 The conference will be designed to provide all participants with multiple space for engagement and networking.
 A mix of plenary sessions and parallel strands on a range of topics will be organized, using a variety of formats including key note speakers, paper presentations, and panel discussions/pitches, as well as innovative arrangements that facilitate more informal discussion and sharing of experiences between partners.

-12 Cultural Centre Kuto, Abeokuta, Ogun State, Nigeria.
+June 12 Cultural Centre Kuto, Abeokuta, Ogun State, Nigeria.

-participants in electronic format.
+All documentation and presentations will be made available to participants in electronic format.
 The electronic proceedings will be published as a journal.

 DECORATION OF SDG CHAMPIONS

 The conference would provide the opportunity to identify some individuals designated as SDGs Champions to be given SDGs awards.
 The selected individuals for SDGs champions will be individuals from Nigeria that have made their mark in various fields of leadership, art, music, movie, entertainment, science etc. They are selected to facilitate change by popularizing SDGs, advocating and mobilizing resources for SDGs, and creating awareness through their positions on the 2030 Agenda and the 17 SDGs.

 The selected individual for SDGs champions will be individuals from Nigeria that have made their mark in various fields of Art, Entertainment, Music, Movie, Leadership, Science etc. They are selected to facilitate change by popularizing, advocating, mobilizing and creating awareness through their skills on the 17 SDGs

 Target 17of Goal 17 of the SDGs calls for promotion of effective public, private and civil society partnerships, building on the experience and resourcing strategies of partnerships.
 To this end CSCSD hereby seeks partnership support from the government at the state level for the following: